3toPhD®: Concordia’s Revolutionary Education Model

 Many pre-service teachers enrolled in Concordia’s College of Education complete their training at Faubion, working with mentor teachers and a diverse group of students.
 Concordia students’ involvement provides needed support, while promoting a college culture in Faubion School.

-I read that there’s also a healthy food program.
-How did that get started and how does it work?
+How did the healthy food program get started and how does it work?

 You have to have community partners come together to form long-term relationships that are in the best interest of children.
-We toured many different schools to see different models and there’s nothing like 3 to PhD, where pre-service teachers are fully embedded in a public PK – 8 school with such a diverse population, and with so many different components.
+We toured many different schools to see different models and there’s nothing like 3toPhD®, where pre-service teachers are fully embedded in a public PreK-8 school with such a diverse population, and with so many different components.

 Yes, it’s highly collaborative, including parents, community members, top leadership at founding organizations, educators, and many, many more.

 Prof. Joel Schuldheisz [who first knocked on principal LaShawn Lee’s window] continues his involvement.
 Co-design teams also work continuously to develop and enhance curriculum with and among educators.

 I know community engagement has been an important aspect of 3toPhD®.
 How has the community been involved, and do you think the community needs to be involved in order for it to work?